 All contracts for a value greater than $1 million require a second signature in addition to the signature of the signing officer, which will be obtained based on the requirements of the Procedure for Second Signature Requirements.

 All grant applications must be accompanied by the OSR Checklist, which is a tool used by the University to ensure the appropriate validation and approval by the Faculty, of all externally funded research grants and proposed projects agreements.
-For more information, please see: www.mcgill.ca/research/
+For more information, please see: www.mcgill.ca/research/research/formsandresources.
+The completion of the OSR Checklist by the Faculty Dean or Associate Dean serves to satisfy the requirement for a second signature on grant applications greater than $1 million.

 |13.
 When do I need to consult Legal Services?||